cppxpy/libevlet/README.md

 with static linking for components produced in this project.
 This needs further testing.

-**Known Limitation: spdlog version 2 may not be available from most vendors**
+**Known Limitation: spdlog version 2 availability

 It should generally be possible to use the host's alternative for every vendored component, except in the case of the host's spdlog build.
 Generally,